 - How long does it take to get back test results?

 - Is the Driscoll DNA project affiliated with the annual June clan gathering?

 - What am I expected to know?

 - Will you email a project member for me?

 - Why don't I get emails from the project administrator or the project?

-- (Required) How should I set up my FTDNA Profile?
+- (Required) How should I set up my FTDNA Account Information?

-- (Required) Do I need to grant the administrator(s) access to my account settings?
+- (Required) Do I need to grant the administrator(s) access to my account?

 - What is the difference between being a project member and an Active Project Participant?

 - (for Active Project Participants) How do I set up my earliest paternal ancestor?